sourcegraph/sourcegraph-public-snapshot/doc/quickstart.md

 ## Configuration complete

 Now you should have a fully functioning Sourcegraph instance.
-If something didn't work or you've got a suggestion for making this guide better, [tweet](https://twitter.com/srcgraph), [email](mailto:ryan@sourcegraph.com?subject=Sourcegraph%20quickstart%20guide) or [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=ryan-blunden&labels=docs&template=bug_report.md&title=Improve+Sourcegraph+quickstart+guide).
+If something didn't work or you've got a suggestion for making this guide better, [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new?&title=Improve+Sourcegraph+quickstart+guide), [tweet (@srcgraph)](https://twitter.com/srcgraph) or [email](mailto:support@sourcegraph.com?subject=Sourcegraph%20quickstart%20guide).

 ## Learn about Sourcegraph